Tuesday 20th August 2019

 The commission acknowledged the limitations of trying to estimate excess return from a return on capital measure.

 But it said they are an indicator and also noted that Gull and the other smaller retailers had achieved the highest returns while investing heavily in new sites and payment systems to collectively grow their market share significantly in recent years.

 “Our current view is that evidence of excess returns by the suppliers, who in recent years have been the main source of increased supply of fuel to the retail market, indicates that the retail fuel market is not functioning competitively.
 Demand is growing slowly, and we have seen little evidence that suggests New Zealand requires more fuel sites,” the commission said in its 424-page draft report.

 While some dealer-owned sites are struggling, “our preliminary view is that the majors and these smaller firms are all benefitting from above-competitive levels of retail fuel prices.
 The cost of this is borne by consumers.”

-Shares in Z Energy, the country’s biggest fuel retailer, fell 3 percent to $6.36 before closing at $6.41 today.
+Shares in Z Energy, the country’s biggest fuel retailer, fell as much as 3.8 percent to $6.36 before closing at $6.41 today.

 The government asked the commission to investigate the $10 billion a year retail fuel industry after a 2017 study led by the Ministry of Business, Innovation and Employment found fuel pricing in some parts of the country may not be reasonable.

-That work highlighted increasing importer margins, the lack of a liquid wholesale fuel market and the control the major firms had over most of the fuel storage around the country and the competitive advantage that provided against newcomers.
+That work highlighted increasing importer margins, the lack of a liquid wholesale fuel market and the control the major firms have over most of the fuel storage around the country and the competitive advantage that provides against newcomers.